corgrath/abandoned-planemo.js/README.md

 -------------------------------------------------
 For obvious reasons, the [more tests we have for Planemo the happier we are][18].
 So it is encouraged that we write supporting [unit tests][17] for our code.

-Planemo is currently using [nodeunit][24] as its test framework.
-If you are planning to write tests it would be a good idea to look at [their examples][19] and read their [API Documentation][25] to better understand how to write new or maintain old tests.
+Planemo is currently using [Mocha][31] and [Chai][32] as a part of its test framework.
+If you are planning to write tests it would be a good idea to look at their individual examples and documentation to better understand how to write new or maintain old tests.
 If you looking for examples you can find them in the `/tests/` folder in this project.